To receive a pass grade (SY) in this course, you must meet ALL of the following criteria:

-1. IP1 Pre-Placement Sponsor Organisation Analysis (15%)
+1. INFS2101 Pre-Placement Sponsor Organisation Analysis (15%)

-The nature of the sponsor’s industry and its economic significance.
+* The nature of the sponsor’s industry and its economic significance.

-Main participants in the industry, market concentration, products.
+* Main participants in the industry, market concentration, products.

-Information systems issues relevant to the industry.
+* Information systems issues relevant to the industry.

-Key challenges, issues and developments facing the industry and the IS/IT profession.
+* Key challenges, issues and developments facing the industry and the IS/IT profession.

 The report should be written to an academic (with IS/IT knowledge).
 Use the appropriate type of vocabulary, structure and level of technicality for this audience.
 The report should be word-processed and up to 2 pages in length (no more than 1000 words).
 Reports will be assessed based on the quality and depth of the scholar’s research as well as the quality of their written communication skills.

-2. IP1 Personal Reflection Journal (25%)
+2. INFS2101 Personal Reflection Journal (25%)

-Scholars should perform a self-assessment at the beginning of IP1.
-Reflect on your professional competencies, assess the sponsor’s expectations of a new graduate’s competencies, and establish benchmarks to self-evaluate competencies throughout IP1.
+Scholars should perform a self-assessment at the beginning of INFS2101.
+Reflect on your professional competencies, assess the sponsor’s expectations of a new graduate’s competencies, and establish benchmarks to self-evaluate competencies throughout INFS2101.
 Gather a list of the competencies desired for employees by your sponsor organisation.
 These can often be found on the sponsor’s intranet in the HR area under employee learning and development.
 You can also refer to the professional attributes listed on the Co-op Career Manager website as well as the UNSW Business School Graduate Attributes.

 Compile a list of professional competencies and use the list as a self-evaluation tool to assess your own professional skills.
 Once you have established a base-line for your professional competences (e.g., poor, good, very good), set goals regarding which competencies need to be developed and how you will attempt to develop these skills.
 You may consider discussing your competencies with your sponsor supervisor.

-3. IP1 End of Industry Placement Presentation (40%)
+3. INFS2101 End of Industry Placement Presentation (40%)

 Within their last 2 weeks, Scholars are required to make a 20 minute oral presentation.
-Please refer to the Industry Placement Guidelines End of Industry Placement Presentation for the topics to be addressed in the presentation.
+Please refer to the UNSW Co-op Industry Placement Guidelines End of Industry Placement Presentation for the topics to be addressed in the presentation.

 Scholars will be assessed on the presentation’s content (topic, structure, clarity, level of understanding) as well as on scholars presentation and communication skills (confidence, clarity, use of technology, appropriate pitch).

 Your Academic Mentor and/or LIC, UNSW Co-op Program Office staff will attend.
-Scholars are required to advise in advance the Academic Mentor and/or LIC and UNSW Co-op Program Office of the date of the presentation.
+Scholars are required to advise in advance - the Academic Mentor and/or LIC and UNSW Co-op Program Office - of the date of the presentation.
 All relevant staff at the sponsor organisation should also be invited to attend.
 Scholars should request that their sponsor supervisor preview the presentation prior in order to ensure there is no loss of confidential information.